How to track organic keywords in Google Analytics

 Using the report, you can see the search terms your website is ranking for on Google.
 You can also see the number of clicks and impressions each keyword gets, the CTR (click-through rate), and the average ranking position of the keyword in Google.

 Just head to Reports » Acquisition » Traffic acquisition.
-In the table, find the Organic search result and scroll over to find Conversions:
+In the table, find the Organic search result and scroll over to find Key events:

 So, your top 50 search terms are driving a lot of your organic search, which is getting that number of conversions.